leftfield-geospatial/geedim/docs/getting_started/api.rst

 Filtering
 ---------

-Collections can be filtered on the filled or cloud-free portions of a given region with :meth:`~geedim.collection.ImageCollectionAccessor.filter`.
-For convenience, this method allows date, region and custom filters to be included too:
+Collections can be filtered on the filled or cloud-free portions of a given ``region``, and other criteria, with :meth:`~geedim.collection.ImageCollectionAccessor.filter`:

 .. literalinclude:: api.py
     :language: python
     :start-after: [filter]
     :end-before: [end filter]

-The :attr:`~geedim.collection.ImageCollectionAccessor.schemaTable` and :attr:`~geedim.collection.ImageCollectionAccessor.propertiesTable` properties allow the collection contents to be displayed.  :attr:`~geedim.collection.ImageCollectionAccessor.schemaPropertyNames` defines a set of image :attr:`~geedim.collection.ImageCollectionAccessor.properties` to include in the tables:
+The :attr:`~geedim.collection.ImageCollectionAccessor.schemaTable` and :attr:`~geedim.collection.ImageCollectionAccessor.propertiesTable` properties allow the collection contents to be displayed.  :attr:`~geedim.collection.ImageCollectionAccessor.schemaPropertyNames` defines a set of image properties to include in the tables:

 .. literalinclude:: api.py
     :language: python